agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/README.md

 - Ensure that the `backend` directory contains a `.env` with environment variable `PORT=3002`

 - The back-end contains a lot of redundant routes that aren't implemented or needed on the front-end.
-This is on purpose, some are written in case more front-end features should be implemented in the future, the rest are just useful for locally testing the overall functionality of the back-end.
+This is on purpose, some are written in case more front-end features should be implemented in the future, the rest are just useful for locally testing/using the overall functionality of the back-end.

 ### Testing